Outlast 2: Plot

-Assisting cameraman Blake Langermann works for his wife Lynn, an investigative journalist, who is investigating the murder of a pregnant teenager only known as Jane Doe.
-The couple has a helicopter pilot fly them over the area where Jane Doe possibly came from, but they are suddenly hit by a mysterious blinding light and the helicopter crash-lands in the Supai region of Coconino County, Arizona.
+An assisting cameraman named Blake Langermann works for his wife, Lynn, an investigative journalist, who is investigating the murder of a pregnant teenager only known as Jane Doe.
+The couple have a helicopter pilot fly them over the area where Jane Doe possibly came from, but they are suddenly hit by a mysterious blinding light and the helicopter crash-lands in the Supai region of Coconino County, Arizona, United States.
 When Blake wakes up after the crash, he finds the pilot skinned alive and Lynn missing.

 Blake makes his way to the nearby town of Temple Gate, where he learns that the residents sacrificed all their children in the name of God, and eventually locates Lynn in a chapel.
-She is being held hostage by a violent, delirious Christian cult led by preacher Sullivan Knoth, who rapes the local women and, once they are pregnant, executes them on suspicion of carrying the Antichrist.
+She is being held hostage by a violent, delirious Christian cult led by the preacher Sullivan Knoth, who rapes the local women and, once they are pregnant, executes them on suspicion of carrying the Antichrist.
 Knoth claims that Temple Gate lies on the mouth of Hell, and that Lynn is pregnant with said offspring.
 The couple escape the chapel, but Lynn falters, suffering from stomach cramps.
 They are separated when Lynn is kidnapped by a Satanic splinter group known as the 'Heretics' and their androgynous leader Val, who wish to hasten Judgement Day by witnessing the Antichrist's birth.

-As Blake is rescued by a local named Ethan, who has left Knoth's cult, and gives him refuge in his home, it is revealed that Ethan's daughter Anna Lee is Jane Doe after he explains that he helped her escape Temple Gate.
+As Blake is rescued by a local named Ethan, who has left Knoth's cult, and gives him refuge in his home, it is revealed that Ethan's daughter Anna Lee is Jane Doe after he explains that he helped her to escape Temple Gate.
 While Blake rests, Marta, a gigantic and imposing woman wielding a large pickaxe and one of Knoth's executioners, breaks into Ethan's home and murders him after accusing him of heresy.
 Blake flees through town from Marta and the cult to another chapel, where he learns while hidden from a tortured Heretic being interrogated by Knoth that Lynn was taken to the mines near Temple Gate.

-Throughout his journey, Blake is repeatedly assaulted by the blinding light and suffers from increasingly disturbing hallucinations of his childhood's Catholic High school St. Sybil, while pursued by a demon.
+Throughout his journey, Blake is repeatedly assaulted by the blinding light and suffers from increasingly disturbing hallucinations of his childhood's Catholic high school of St. Sybil, while pursued by a demon.
 The hallucinations gradually reveal the events surrounding the apparent suicide of the Langermanns' childhood friend Jessica Gray.
 It is ultimately revealed that Jessica was molested and murdered by their music teacher, Father Loutermilch, who manipulated Blake into keeping quiet about the incident while making it look like Jessica had hanged herself, and the demon chasing Blake is a twisted version of Loutermilch.